 Cellphones, text messages and social media provide for amazingly fast and effective communication almost anywhere and at any time.
 Unfortunately, some people use these tools while driving a car and lose their focus on driving.
 Each day, about 15 people are killed and more than 1,200 are injured in crashes that involve a distracted driver, according to the National Highway Traffic Safety Administration (NHTSA).

-The attorneys at Finger & Fraser, P.A., on Hilton Head Island, South Carolina, advocate for people who have been injured in automobile accidents caused by someone else's negligence.
+The attorneys at Finger, Melnick & Brooks, P.A., on Hilton Head Island, South Carolina, advocate for people who have been injured in automobile accidents caused by someone else's negligence.
 If you have been seriously injured in a car wreck as a result of a distracted driver, whether it was the driver of another car or the driver of the car you were riding in, you deserve to be compensated.

 By aggressively pursuing compensation in these cases on behalf of our clients, we hope to increase awareness of the dangers of distracted driving and hold negligent drivers accountable for their actions.